ING Corporate Audit Services (CAS) is ING’s internal audit group, with around 400 employees worldwide.

-The external auditor performs the audit on the consolidated financial statements of ING Groep N.V. and ING Bank N.V. and the statutory financial statements of their subsidiaries.
+The external auditor performs the audit on the consolidated financial statements of ING and the statutory financial statements of subsidiaries.
 In this role, the external auditor attends meetings of the Audit Committee and is present during the annual General Meeting of Shareholders (AGM).

-As part of the audit engagement, the external auditor issues a management letter to the Executive Board, the Management Board Banking and the Audit Committee, in which (potential) improvements in the adequacy and effectiveness of the governance, risk and control framework are being recommended.
+As part of the audit engagement, the external auditor reports to the Executive Board, the Management Board Banking and the Audit Committee of the Supervisory Board, in which (potential) improvements in the adequacy and effectiveness of the governance, risk and control framework are being recommended.

-The Supervisory Board will make recommendations to the AGM at least once every four years as to the appointment of the external auditor, based on an assessment made by the Audit Committee.
+The Supervisory Board will make recommendations to the AGM as to the appointment of the external auditor, based on an assessment made by the Audit Committee.

 External auditor Independence policy